Polo Grounds: Fire and reconstruction as Polo Grounds IV

 This version of the ballpark had its share of quirks.
-The "unofficial" distances (never marked on the wall) down the left and right field lines were 279 and 258 ft respectively, but there was a 21 ft overhang in left field, which often intercepted fly balls which would otherwise have been catchable and turned them into home runs.
-Contrasting with the short distances down the lines were the 450 distances in deepest left and right center (the gaps), with the base of the straightaway centerfield clubhouse standing 483 feet distant from home plate, up a 58-foot runway from the grandstand corners on either side of the clubhouse, which were themselves 425 ft from home plate.
+The "unofficial" distances (never marked on the wall) down the left and right field lines were 279 and 258 ft respectively, but there was a 21 ft overhang in left field, which often intercepted fly balls that would otherwise have been catchable and turned them into home runs.
+Contrasting with the short distances down the foul lines were the 450-foot distances to deepest left and right center (the gaps); the base of the straightaway centerfield clubhouse stood 483 feet from home plate, up a 58-foot runway from the grandstand corners on either side of the clubhouse (these corners were themselves 425 ft from home plate).
 The famous photo of The catch made by Willie Mays in the 1954 World Series against Vic Wertz of the Cleveland Indians occurred immediately in front of the "batter's eye", a metal screen atop the grandstand wall directly to the right of the centerfield runway.
 It would have been a home run in several other ballparks of the time as well as in most of today's modern ballparks.
 The bullpens were actually in play, in the left and right center field gaps.
 The outfield sloped downward from the infield, and people in the dugouts often could only see the top half of the outfielders.

 The New York Yankees sublet the Polo Grounds from the Giants during 1913–1922 after their lease on Hilltop Park expired.
 After the 1922 season, the Yankees built Yankee Stadium directly across the Harlem River from the Polo Grounds, which spurred the Giants to expand their park to reach a comparable seating capacity to stay competitive.
-However, since nearly all the new seating was in the outfield, Yankee Stadium still had more desirable seats than did the Polo Grounds for watching baseball.
+Since nearly all the new seating was in the outfield, Yankee Stadium still had more desirable seats than did the Polo Grounds for watching baseball.
 However, the Polo Grounds became better suited for football due to the new seating placement.

 The Giants' first night game at the stadium was played on May 24, 1940.

-The Polo Grounds was the site of one of the most iconic moments in baseball history - the historic "Shot Heard 'Round the World" walk-off home run on October 3, 1951 that decided the hard-fought National League pennant playoff series between the Giants and their cross-town rivals, the Brooklyn Dodgers.
+The Polo Grounds was the site of one of the most iconic moments in baseball history – the historic "Shot Heard 'Round the World" walk-off home run on October 3, 1951 that decided the hard-fought National League pennant playoff series between the Giants and their cross-town rivals, the Brooklyn Dodgers.